BastiTee/pyntrest/README.md

 For folder or file management, i.e., the actual content management, you can use whatever you want to use (Dropbox, Drive, FTP, etc.) I use Dropbox to synchronize a folder on my webspace with my mobile device.
 If the image arrives at the webspace's folder, Pyntrest automatically detects the picture and it's instantly available on the corresponding web photo album.
 The same applies to new subalbums, optional album info files or youtube hooks.

-## Option details
+## Options

 ### Album/image information

-To enable album/image information you need to create a `__info__.txt` file in your image (sub-) folder.
-It is used to provide more information such as title, description, a cover image and details for individual photos or videos (see  [`<pyntrest>/sample_images`](https://github.com/BastiTee/pyntrest/tree/master/sample_images) for some examples).
+To enable album/image information you need to create a [`__info__.txt`](https://github.com/BastiTee/pyntrest/blob/master/sample_images/__info__.txt) file in your image (sub-) folder.
+It is used to provide information such as title, description, a cover image and details for individual photos or videos.
 The following options can be set.

 **AlbumInfo Section**